CinthiaCuza/CinthiaCuza/README.md

 #### :mortar_board: I graduated as computer engineer and my path in game development started during my time as student.

-:two::zero::one::three: My studies commenced at the Computing Sciences University in Cuba. :books:

-:two::zero::one::seven: I got my practical training in VERTEX, the center specialized in video games development. :computer:

-:two::zero::one::nine: I developed as my bachelor thesis the video game "The Wumpus world", based on artificial intelligence techniques. :video_game:
+:two::zero::one::three: My studies commenced at the Computing Sciences University in Cuba. :books: <br>:two::zero::one::seven: I got my practical training in VERTEX, the center specialized in video games development. :computer:<br>:two::zero::one::nine: I developed as my bachelor thesis the video game "The Wumpus world", based on artificial intelligence techniques. :video_game:

 By then, I had the following **skills**: